Nevvman18/rs41-nfw/README.md

 ## RS41-NFW Firmware features
 * **Full support for ALL** RS41 versions (eg. `RSM421`, `RSM412`, `RSM414`, `RSM424`, `RSM425`), including the old and new ones with the '4' at the end of the PCB model
-* **For current, up-to-date list of featurse, please refer to the [firmware project file configuration options](./rs41-nfw_sonde-firmware/rs41-nfw_sonde-firmware.ino), where all features are available with thorough comments and guides.**
+* **For current, up-to-date list of featurse, please refer to the [firmware builder at nfw.flada.ovh](nfw.flada.ovh), which lists all available features, together with guides and descriptions.**
 * Multiple, customizable transmission modes
     * [**Horus Binary 4FSK v3**](https://github.com/xssfox/horusbinaryv3)
         * One of the most efficient radio modes for HAB and other simple telemetry designs, allows for decoding of very weak signals
         * Multi-QRG operation (ability to specify second Horus one, user can modify the code easily to get as much QRGs as wanted on every mode)
         * User can specify any payload callsign without requesting for ID number, additional sensor fields can be sent easily.
-Decoder provided by Mark VK5QI.
+Encoder provided by Mark VK5QI.
     * [**Horus Binary 4FSK v2**](https://github.com/projecthorus/horusdemodlib/wiki)
         * One of the most efficient radio modes for HAB and other simple telemetry designs, allows for decoding of very weak signals
         * Multi-QRG operation (ability to specify second Horus one, user can modify the code easily to get as much QRGs as wanted on every mode)